-In May of 2006 the Company was notified by the Angolan government that is was the successful bidder for a 40% working interest in the 1.4 million acre Block 5 offered offshore Angola.
-The Company has negotiated a Production Sharing Agreement with the government which is awaiting approval by presidential decree.
-If the Production Sharing Agreement is approved, the Company will pay a \$10.5 million dollar signature bonus for its interest, and be required to pay its share to acquire and process 1,000 square kilometers of 3-D seismic data on the block, and to drill two exploration wells during a four year period commencing from the date of execution of the Production Sharing Agreement
+In May of 2006, the Company was notified by the Angolan government that it was the successful bidder for a 40% working interest in the 1.4 million acre Block 5, offshore Angola.
+On November 2, 2006, the Company entered into a Production Sharing Agreement with the Angolan government.
+The Company will pay a \$10.5 million dollar signing bonus for its interest during the fourth quarter of 2006.
+Additionally, the Company will be required to pay its share to acquire and process 1,000 square kilometers of 3-D seismic data on the block, and to drill two exploration wells during a four year period commencing from the date of execution of the Production Sharing Agreement.